lsst/schedview/README.md

 Create a `conda` environment with the appropriate dependencies, and activate it.
-If you are running the `metric_maps` application, use the `conda` environment file that includes a recent version of `survey_sim`:
+If you are running the `metric_maps` application, use the `conda` environment file that includes a recent version of `rubin_sim`:

     $ # ONLY IF RUNNING metric_maps
     $ conda env create -f environment.yaml